aplbrain/neuvue-queue/README.md

 # Neuvue-Queue

-Neuvue-Queue is a RESTful API based application server used by the family of colocar applications for storing and retrieving data.
+Neuvue-Queue is a RESTful API based application server used by the family of neuvue applications for storing and retrieving data.
 It is a fork of [aplbrain/colocard](https://github.com/aplbrain/colocard).

 ## Getting Started